📝 Recipes, knowledge & memory · ⏱️ 3 min read

 Who approves and when?

-Determine who has final responsibility.
-In small restaurants that's usually the owner.
-With multiple locations it can be the head chef or manager, but always with clear criteria.
+Determine who holds final responsibility.
+In smaller restaurants that's usually the owner.
+With multiple locations it might be the head chef or manager, but always with clear criteria.

 ⚠️ Note:

 Don't give everyone approval rights.
-One person is responsible, others can make suggestions.
+One person holds responsibility, others can make suggestions.

 Exceptions and flexibility

-Sometimes you want a dish with higher food cost intentionally, like a signature dish or to attract guests.
+Sometimes you'll want a dish with higher food cost intentionally, like a signature dish or to attract guests.
+Here's something most kitchen managers discover too late: exceptions multiply quickly without documentation.
 Make conscious choices:

 • Document why you deviate from criteria